 IA-South MN Direct Feeder Cattle Weekly (Mon)

-Compared to the last report: Feeder steers and heifers not tested.
+Compared to the last report: Feeder steers and heifers not tested last week.
 Prices based on net weights FOB after a 3 percent shrink or equivalent and 5-10 cent slide on calves and 4-6 cent slide on yearlings from base weights.

 Eastern Cornbelt Direct Feeder Cattle Summary (Fri)